VHDPlus/vhdplus-website/docs/vhdp_declarations_variable.md

 VARIABLE Counter : UNSIGNED (7 downto 0) := (others => '0');
 ```

-Range: For INTEGER, NATURAL and POSITIVE: ... to ... -> will allow numbers from ... to ...<br>
+Range: For INTEGER, NATURAL and POSITIVE: ... to ... -> will allow numbers from ... to ...
        For STD_LOGIC_VECTOR or other vectors: (... to/downto ...) -> will have bit ... to ...

 Default: Important if you write e.g. Counter <= Counter + 1;, because it needs a startvalue.